 Producer, Director [Ngāti Ranginui]

 Chelsea just rang up the ambulance: “Would you be able to come up and be in a film?”
 They said as long as there’s no emergencies, sure, and the paramedics acted in the scene — they were all really serious and loved it: “He’s bleeding out, he looks bad!”
 They looked as if they’d just seen someone die.
-Jemaine Clement on a winning Chelsea Winstanley producer moment from What We Do in the Shadows
+Jemaine Clement, on Chelsea Winstanley showing her creativity as a producer on movie What We Do in the Shadows

 For this 2017 feature film, eight Māori women each direct a 10 minute segment of events circling around the tangi of a child (Waru).
 Each director had a day and a single shot to capture their take on the context behind a tragedy.
 After its debut at the 2017 NZ International Film Festival, Waru won a rush of social media attention, and screened at the Toronto and imagineNATIVE festivals.
 The Hollywood Reporter praised it for bringing "a sense of dramatic, urgent realism to a story that plays out like a suspenseful mystery".
 Waru is produced by Kerry Warkia and Kiel McNaughton.